Center for Community Heritage Resources

 Small Museum Association.
 National organization for small museums.

 Utah Humanities / Grants.
 Grants for projects that directly involve the humanities and directly engage the community (e.g., oral history, interpretation, education, and many others).
 Technical assistance available and encouraged.

 Utah Division of Arts and Museums.
 Grants for museum and arts organizations general operating support and projects.

 Utah Division of State History.
 Grants for cemetery inventory, capital project, and CLG heritage projects.

-Museum Courses and Training Opportunities
+Museum & Heritage Management Training Opportunities

 Connecting to Collections On-line Community.
 Free live webinars and archived webinar recordings, resource lists, discussion forums.
 Partnership with IMLS, Heritage Preservation, AASLH.

 Campbell Center.
 Offers courses in collections care, historic preservation, and conservation.
 Located in Illinois.
 Tuition for most courses includes lodging and meals.